-Normally a 2:1 honours health-related degree from a recognised higher education institution in an appropriate subject, eg BSc (hons) in Radiography, Nursing, Midwifery, Clinical Physiology or Medicine.
+We typically require a 2:1 honours health-related degree from a recognised higher education institution in an appropriate subject, e.g BSc (hons) in Radiography, Nursing, Midwifery, Clinical Physiology or Medicine.
 Applicants with a 2:2 degree and 1 year’s clinical experience also meet the entry criteria.

-- identification of a suitably qualified/experienced named clinical mentor who will provide clinical learning support and supervision in the workplace.
+- A clinical placement with suitably qualified/experienced named clinical mentors who will provide clinical learning support and supervision in the workplace

 The programme is generally not suitable for students who are from overseas as the entry criteria include a UK clinical placement.